peku33/HikVision-EventReceiver/README.md

 Supported events are:

- - General camera failure (either connection problem or 'camera failure' event reported from camera)
+ - General camera failure (connection problem / camera error / etc)
  - Video loss (event reported by the camera)
  - Video tampering (event reported by the camera)
  - Motion detection (event reported by the camera)